• Skip to Content

 • Have secured, in addition to their primary departmental advisor, a secondary advisor from outside the department should they plan to use their extra-departmental field of concentration as one of the two written-examination fields.

 Those who pass the written examinations with a grade of at least a B on each shall then proceed to take the oral examination.
-Should a student fail one of the two written examinations, s/he upon petition to the Director of Graduate Studies and the Graduate Studies Committee, may be permitted to retake it at the next scheduled examination cycle.
+Should a student fail one of the two written examinations, they upon petition to the Director of Graduate Studies and the Graduate Studies Committee may be permitted to retake it at the next scheduled examination cycle.
 Students who fail both written examinations will not be permitted to retake them.

 Failure of both written examinations, or the retake of a written examination, or the oral examination, will result in a recommendation to the Graduate School for the student’s academic dismissal.
 Students who pass the preliminary examinations shall proceed to prepare a dissertation prospectus.

-The preliminary examinations must be taken within five years of enrollment in the PhD program.
+The preliminary examinations must be taken within five years of enrollment in the Ph.D. program.

-A student’s dissertation committee shall consist of four (4) graduate faculty members, including his/her major professor.
+A student’s dissertation committee shall consist of four (4) graduate faculty members, including their major professor.
 At least three (3) of the four members must be from the Department of African and African Diaspora Studies.

 Dissertation Prospectus (Proposal Hearing)

-Prior to undertaking research for the dissertation, a student is required to prepare a dissertation prospectus, with the advice and consent of his/her advisor and Dissertation Committee.
+Prior to undertaking research for the dissertation, a student is required to prepare a dissertation prospectus, with the advice and consent of their advisor and Dissertation Committee.
 Acceptance of the dissertation proposal establishes an agreement between the student and the Dissertation Committee as to the nature and scope of the research to be conducted, and the procedure for completing the dissertation.
 Prior to the Dissertation Committee’s approval of the prospectus, research involving the use of human subjects must receive the approval of the Institutional Review Board.

 Dissertator Status